 Because the format of One Community’s consensus training is unique, we require that each Pioneer attend one of our trainings even if you’ve had other training in consensus decision making.

 Q: My schedule is very busy, what if I can’t make a training right now?

-We offer trainings every few months and will also host a training just before moving onto the property for those not able to make an earlier one.
+We will host a training just before moving onto the property for those not able to make an earlier one.

 Q: Is the training really required before moving onto the property?
 What if I prefer to just opt out of decision making?